Amazon EC21.46.1Minimum Jenkins requirement: 2.150.1ID: ec2

 Use "Test Connection" button to verify that Jenkins can successfully talk to EC2.
 If you are using UEC you need to click on Advanced and fill out the endpoint details for your cluster.

 Next, configure AMIs that you want to launch.
 For this, you need to find the AMI IDs for the OS of your choice.
-ElasticFox is a good tool for doing that, but there are a number of other ways to do it.
+Packer is a good tool for doing that.
 Jenkins can work with any Unix AMIs.
 If using an Ubuntu EC2 or UEC AMI you need to fill out the

 Configure several AMIs if you need different OS images.